QR code scams now at epidemic level (guide)

-It can also add an address card to your contacts file, even compose and send an email from your account.
+It can also add an address card to your contacts and even compose and send an email from your account.
 Worse, it can send the QR code scam to everyone in your contacts list with your recommendation to check it out.

 Rule #1 Only scan a QR code if you are 100% sure it is legitimate.